WallStreetMojo

 Colgate - Types of Inventory

-Inventory is a term used for the goods which are available for sale in the business.
+Inventory is a term used for the goods available for sale in the business.
 The revenue of the business depends upon the sale of its inventory.
-Higher the sale, Higher is the revenue generates and vice versa.
-Inventories are not the long term asset.
+Higher the sale, Higher is the revenue generated, and vice versa.
+Inventories are not long-term assets.
 They are part of current assets lists.
 In a manufacturing concern, inventories are further classified as

-• Work-in-progress: When the work on raw material is done partially, and some value addition is remaining.
+• Work-in-progress: When the work on raw material is done partially, and some value addition remains.
 For example, if the cloth is semi-stitched and still the other side of the t-shirt is yet to be stitched.
-Then such semi stitched piece is part of Work in progress.
+Then such a semi stitched piece is part of a Work in progress.

-• Finished goods: The products which are ready for sale as they have completed production.
-The final product t-shirt which is properly stitched is the finished good.
+• Finished goods: The products are ready for sale as they have completed production.
+The final product t-shirt, which is properly stitched, is the finished product.

 #4 – Accounts and Notes Receivables